vggls/medical_xai/README.md

 This repo is organized as follows:

-- **models** folder : custom written classes which instantiate pretrained models with adjustable no. of classes, frozen layers and Flatten or GAP layer
+- **models** folder : custom written classes which instantiate pretrained models with adjustable no. of classes and frozen layers

 - **training & testing** folder <br/>